The Bottleneck Birthday Problem: Conclusion

 \section{Conclusion}

-In the article, we provided a survey of several methods for doing exact computations of the number of ways valid configurations can be generated and the probability computation for the Bottleneck Birthday Problem.
+In the article, we provided a survey of methods as well as developed novel algorithms for doing exact computations of the number of ways valid configurations can be generated and the probability computation for the Bottleneck Birthday Problem.
 We also, derived a recurrence from the first principles for counting the number of ways valid configurations made, and derived another recurrence by using restricted Stirling numbers of the second kind.
 We discussed their time and space complexities and provided insights into the usefulness of each method.
+Our findings clearly suggest that the probability based method is the fastest, numerically stable and scalable one.
 We note that \bbp applies to numerous practical problems involving load balancing in distributed systems, hash table design, resource allocations, and other areas in science and engineering.
 In the future, we would like to extend our studies to non-uniform distributions of birthdays and multi-dimensional extensions (\eg, person's propensity for a certain day).
+Other approaches using FFT-based implementation and generating functions, as well as approximation algorithms for \bbp, can be interesting extensions.